In this article, you’ll find answers to questions like:

 For children who recently immigrated, going to school here is a transition itself, says Sara Selznick, former senior director of programming at the Achievement Centers for Children and Families in Delray Beach.

 People who grew up in different cultures don’t always feel comfortable with seeking help from outside the family, Newell says.
 “It can be a stigma, so we concentrate on whatever is working,” she says.
 “We are geared at making very small changes that make a huge difference, like talking about the positive things the child is doing.”

 Language barriers can make it hard for parents to communicate with teachers.
-Similus, mother of two girls who attend Village Academy, is taking English lessons at night to be sure she can keep track of her children's work.
+So Enith Similus took English lessons at night so she could monitor her daughters' work.

 The Palm Beach County School District offers English classes at more than 30 locations throughout the year.
 For registered students, there is additional help with career counseling, family literacy and students with disabilities.
 Call 561-649-6010.

 • Sara Selznick, former senior director of programming, Achievement Centers for Children and Families

 • Terri Mortensen, former Child and Family program manager, Faulk Center for Counseling